equalitie/vpnstar/README.md

 vpnpair
 =======

-ansible recipe for two VPN servers offering a shared internal network along with external connectivity.
+ansible recipe for star-toplogy connected VPN servers offering a shared internal network along with external connectivity.

-Constantly in dev, not complete and not for use :)
+The internal server runs Redmine and Samba as demonstration services.

 requirements
 --------